Frequently asked questions

 When can autism start?

-The person with autism is born with autism and it presents itself throughout life.
-The first manifestations can be perceived between 12 and 18 months of a child’s life.
+People with autism are born with the condition.
+It is present throughout their lives.
+The first signs may appear between 12 and 18 months of a child’s life.

 What are the causes of autism?

-Autism is considered a condition of biological origin.
-So far we know that there are more than 100 different genes involved in TEA.
-The risk of having another child with ASD is around 20%, between 10 and 20 times higher than in the general population.
-This probability increases further if there is a sibling affected by ASD (up to 50%).
-In the case of twins, probabilities between 60% and 90%.
-However, environmental factors may contribute to the development (such as advanced parental age at conception, extreme prematurity with very low birth weight, etc.) and evolution of the disorder.
+Autism is thought to be a biological condition.
+We now know that more than 100 different genes are involved in ASD.
+The risk of having another son or daughter with ASD is around 20%, which is 10-20 times higher than in the general population.
+This chance increases further if there is a sibling with ASD (up to 50%).
+In the case of twins, the chances are between 60% and 90%.
+However, environmental factors can contribute to the development of the disorder (e.g. advanced age of the parents at conception, extreme prematurity with very low birth weight, etc.).

 How can autism be identified?

 Unfortunately, there are no specific medical tests.
-So it is necessary to do this through tests that are based on the observation and assessment of behavior for the diagnosis of the disorder, such as the ADOS-2 and the ADI-R. Detection tools such as M-CHAT-R also exist.
+It is therefore necessary to use tests that rely on observation and behavioural assessment to diagnose the disorder, such as the ADOS-2 and the ADI-R. There are also screening tools such as the M-CHAT-R.

-It is essential that, upon detecting the first symptoms, a diagnosis is carried out with specialized professionals and appropriate tools.
-In this process, a complete analysis is done that includes:
+It is essential that when the first symptoms appear, a diagnosis is made with the help of specialised professionals and appropriate tools.
+A complete analysis is carried out, including:

 2. Specific diagnosis of the child or adult

 There are no specific medications to eliminate or reduce the symptoms of autism.
-However, health professionals often use medication to treat a specific behavior, such as reducing self-inflicted injury or aggression, or other associated disorders.
-Minimizing a symptom so that it is no longer a problem allows a person with autism to focus on other things, such as learning and communication.
-Studies show that medications are most effective when combined with behavioral therapies.
+However, healthcare professionals often use medication to treat a specific behaviour, such as reducing self-injury or other associated disorders.
+Minimising a symptom so that it is no longer a problem allows a person with autism to focus on other things, such as learning and communicating.
+Studies show that medication is most effective when combined with behavioural therapies.

 Is autism hereditary?